Why you can trust Bankrate

 How to read and understand your home insurance policy

 The homeowners insurance policy is divided up by coverage types, which can vary by company and options selected by the policyholder and homeowner.
-The typical home insurance policy includes coverages for the dwelling, other structures, personal property, loss of use (also called additional living expenses or ALE), guest medical payments and liability.
+The central element is dwelling coverage, and several of the other standard options are usually framed as a percentage of the dwelling coverage amount.

 Replacement cost value versus actual cash value

-For dwelling and personal property coverage, one of two values applies: replacement cost or actual cash value.
-With replacement cost value, the home or personal property will be covered for the actual cost to replace what is damaged in a covered loss, without depreciation being a contributing factor.
-Actual cash value factors in depreciation, which may not be enough to replace items new.
-Some insurance companies automatically include replacement cost for these coverages, while others require it be added for an additional premium cost.
+For dwelling and personal property coverage, either replacement cost or actual cash value applies.
+With replacement cost value, the home or personal property will be covered for the cost to replace what is damaged in a covered loss at the time of the claim, without depreciation.
+Actual cash value considers depreciation when determining your claim payout amount.
+Some insurance companies automatically include replacement cost for dwelling and personal property coverage, while other companies require it be added as an endorsement.

-A homeowners insurance declaration page is a snapshot of the home insurance policy.
-It includes vital information about the insurance company, the named insured, the property and the coverages selected.
-Coverage limits, deductibles, endorsements, the policy number and coverage policy period are also listed on the declaration page.
-If you have a mortgage or lien holder against the property, the company will be listed as a loss payee to show its insurable interest in the property.
+A homeowners insurance declarations page is a snapshot of the home insurance policy.
+It includes vital information about the insurance company and policy, including the named insured, property location and the selected coverage.
+Coverage limits, deductibles, endorsements, policy number and policy term, are also listed on the declarations page.
+If you have a mortgage, the company will be listed to show its insurable interest in the property.

-Understanding the declarations page in your policy is important to ensure coverage accuracy and what is and is not covered.
-By reviewing your declaration page each time it is sent, you can quickly see how you and your home are protected from covered losses.
-The elements included in the homeowners declaration page are:
+By reviewing your declaration page, you can see how you and your home are insured from covered losses.
+The elements included in the homeowners declarations page are:

-- Policy number: The unique number identifying your property and the coverages included.
+- Policy number: The unique number identifying your policy.
 This number is used in all transactions, including filing and tracking a claim.

-- Policy period: The dates listed are the start and end date of the current policy.
-Most home insurance policies automatically renew a set number of days before the policy period date.
+- Policy period: The dates listed are the start and end dates of the current policy term.
+Most home insurance policies automatically renew but contact your property insurer if you receive a nonrenewal notice.

 - Named insured: The person or people with an insurable interest in the home and the holder of the insurance policy.

-- Coverages: The specific coverages automatically included in the home insurance policy or selected by the named insured.
+- Coverage types and limits: The specific coverage types included in the home insurance policy or selected by the named insured.

 Home insurance policy exclusions

 A policy exclusion on your homeowners insurance indicates a loss or scenario that is specifically not covered.
-The dwelling coverage is typically determined on an open perils basis, which means if coverage is not specifically excluded, it is included.
-For personal property, coverage is based on named perils, which means if the loss is not included, it is excluded from coverage.
-Policy exclusions and claims basis are detailed in the policy jacket and can differ by company and policy type.
+Policy exclusions are detailed in the policy jacket and can differ by company and policy type.